-5.1.3 PROCEDURE FOR QUALIFICATION FOR INDIVIDUAL COMPETITION
+4.1.3 PROCEDURE FOR QUALIFICATION FOR INDIVIDUAL COMPETITION

-- b.
+- a.
+The competitors' for individual competition will enter on their competition entry form their preferred qualification technique and the heights above the minimum of the other techniques. - b.
 When it is a competitor's turn to qualify they will indicate to the umpire their chosen technique and be directed to the equipment that will be set at the minimum height to qualify using that technique. - c.
 The umpire will then hold a flag in front of the competitor and indicate to the competitor to adopt an L stance guarding block, ready position - d.
 When the competitor has adopted this position the umpire will drop the flag and give the command "Sijak" which will indicate to the competitor that they have 30 seconds to complete their attempt to hit the target following the procedure outlined here. - e.
 The competitor must (compulsory) perform a single measure (but should not touch the target when doing so).
 This measure need only be a single step forward or may be a full attempt to jump without touching the target, before returning to L stance guarding block - f.
 The competitor must then perform their attempt to hit the target using the appropriate tool and technique as indicated in table2 above. - g.
 Balance must be maintained throughout the execution of the technique and until it is completed including on landing with the competitor returning to an L-stance guarding block following their attempt. - h.
 When the attempt has been completed the umpires will indicate that the attempt is valid by raising their flag, if however an umpire considers an infringement has been made they will indicate by extending their flag to their right hand side.
 If they consider the technique warrants disqualification the umpire will indicate this by lowering their flag. - i.
 Competitors may have points deducted for the following infringements